GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

     Assign, to each feature *to be* partitioned, the plate ID of the *partitioning* polygon feature that its geometry(s) overlaps the most.

--   **Copy feature properties from the polygon that most overlaps each geometry in a feature**:

-    Assign, to each geometry of a feature *to be* partitioned, the plate ID of the *partitioning* polygon feature that its geometry overlaps the most.
-Note that a plate ID cannot be assigned to a *geometry* of a feature so instead extra features are created as necessary.
-For example if a feature *to be* partitioned has *two* geometries where one geometry overlaps plate A and the other geometry overlaps plate B then the feature *to be* partitioned will get split into two features - one feature containing the first geometry (and plate ID A) and the other containing the second geometry (and plate ID B).
-Note that although the feature is split into *two* features the geometries are not partitioned (cookie cut) and hence the geometry data remains unmodified.

 -   **Partition (cookie cut) feature geometry into polygons and copy feature properties**:

     Partition all geometries of a feature *to be* partitioned into the *partitioning* polygons intersecting them.
 This can create extra features, for example if a feature *to be* partitioned has only one geometry but it overlaps both plate A and plate B then it is partitioned into one or more geometries fully contained by plate A (and likewise for plate B).
 These partitioned geometries will now be contained by *two* features since they have different plate IDs.
 If the polygons do not cover the entire surface of the globe then it is possible for some features *to be* partitioned (or partitioned geometries) to fall outside all *partitioning* polygons.
 In this situation the feature *to be* partitioned is not modified and will retain its original feature properties (such as reconstruction plate ID). *VirtualGeomagneticPole* features are treated differently - these features are assigned to the polygon whose boundary contains the *VirtualGeomagneticPole*'s sample site point location.
 For these features the above options are ignored.

-3.0.3 Specifying which feature properties to copy
+3.0.4 Specifying which feature properties to copy from a polygon
 -------------------------------------------

 This options allows the user to specify which feature properties are copied *from* the *partitioning* polygon feature *to* the feature *to be* partitioned.

 Currently two feature property options are supported (in the future this will be extended to support any feature property):

--   Reconstruction plate ID: the reconstruction plate ID property,
+-   Reconstruction plate ID: the reconstruction plate ID property, at 0Ma reconstruction time.

+-   Conjugate plate ID: the conjugate plate ID property, at 0Ma reconstruction time.

 -   Time of appearance and disappearance: the time interval over which a feature exists.